MIDDLE SCHOOL AUDITIONS

 The show will be chosen after the students are chosen.

-This class will incorporate SCENE STUDY and a musical.
-Students will spend the 1st 6 weeks studying 2-3 person scenes & perform in a Scene Night Sat February.
-7. Kids will audition again for roles in the musical in February.
+Students will spend the 1st 6 weeks studying 2-3 person scenes & present them in a Scene Night Saturday February 7th.
+Kids will audition again for roles in the musical in early February.

 Where: 2800 SE Harrison St; Saint David of Wales Parish Hall